CMON1975/viu.csci/csci260/assignments/wa1.md

 ```
 int findMissingInt(const int A[], int N) {
     int low = 0;
-    int high = N - 1; // A has N elements
+    int high = N - 1;  // A has N elements (so the valid index range is 0 to N-1)

     while (low <= high) {
         int mid = low + (high - low) / 2;

         if (A[mid] > mid) {
-            // target int at or before mid
+            // missing integer must be at or before index 'mid'
             high = mid - 1;
         } else {
-            // target is after mid
+            // missing integer must be after index 'mid'
             low = mid + 1;
         }
     }

-    // low is the smallest index where A[i] > i, thus the target int
+    // 'low' now points to the missing integer
     return low;
 }

 ```
 ---
 #### 3. Given the following strings and their corresponding hash codes, draw the resulting 13-cell hash table by inserting these strings in the given order to the hash table and using linear probing to resolve (possible) collisions.